Platelet: Adaptive immunity

-Measurement and Testing
+Measurement and testing

 Measurement

-Platelet concentration in the blood (i.e. platelet count), is measured either manually using a hemocytometer, or by placing blood in an automated platelet analyzer using particle counting, such as a Coulter counter or optical methods.
-Most common blood testing methods include platelet count in their measurements, usually reported as (PLT).
+Platelet concentration in the blood (i.e. platelet count), can be measured manually using a hemocytometer, or by placing blood in an automated platelet analyzer using particle counting, such as a Coulter counter or optical methods.
+Most common blood testing methods include platelet count in their measurements, usually reported as PLT.

-Platelet concentrations vary between individuals and over time, with the population average being between 250,000 and 260,000 cells per mm3 (equivalent to per microliter), but the typical laboratory accepted normal range is between 150,000 to 400,000 cells per mm3 or 150–400 × 109 per liter.
+Platelet concentrations vary between individuals and over time, with the population average between 250,000 and 260,000 cells per mm3 (equivalent to per microliter), but the typical laboratory accepted normal range is between 150,000 and 400,000 cells per mm3 or 150–400 billion per liter.

-On a stained blood smear, platelets appear as dark purple spots, about 20% the diameter of red blood cells.
-The smear is used to examine platelets for size, shape, qualitative number, and clumping.
+On a stained blood smear, platelets appear as dark purple spots, about 20% of the diameter of red blood cells.
+The smear reveals size, shape, qualitative number, and clumping.
 A healthy adult typically has 10 to 20 times more red blood cells than platelets.

 Bleeding time

-Bleeding time was first developed as a test of platelet function by Duke in 1910.
-Duke's test measured the time taken for bleeding to stop from a standardized wound in the ear lobe which was blotted every 30 seconds.
-The normal time for bleeding to stop was less than 3 minutes.
-More modern techniques are now used.
-A normal bleeding time reflects sufficient platelet numbers and function, plus normal microvasculature.
+Bleeding time was developed as a test of platelet function by Duke in 1910.
+Duke's test measured the time taken for bleeding to stop from a standardized wound in the ear lobe that was blotted every 30 seconds, considering less than 3 minutes as normal.
+Bleeding time has low sensitivity and specificity for mild to moderate platelet disorders and is no longer recommended for screening.